 This section describes the methodologies used to characterize environmental concentrations of radiological materials released from current or past DOE operations.
 In some cases, transport models are used to predict concentrations; in other cases, measured concentrations are available.
-When both predicted and measured concentrations are available, the measured concentrations are used to verify modeling predictions.
+When both predicted and measured concentrations are used to verify modeling predictions.